bsj17/bsj17.github.io/_posts/2023-01-04-RuralAreaLTECoveragechallenge.md

 ![speedtest](..\assets\img\2023-01-04\speedtest.png){:width="50%" ; .mx-auto.d-block :}

-Now I can work happily again from my forgotten village again if I have to.
+Now I can work happily from my forgotten village again if I have to.

 Thank you for reading and I hope this post can help if you find yourself in similar situation.